-Also, another common mistake women and hairstylist make is putting a fresh relaxer in before having braids or weaves done.
+Also, another common mistake women and hairstylists make is putting a fresh relaxer in before having braids or weaves done.
 This is a huge culprit to balding and thinning hair in women of color.

-The chemical already breaks the hair down and causes it to be weaker, and adding the stress to it will cause follicle damage on the scalp because of the chemical product being recently on the skin.
+The chemical already breaks the hair down and causes it to be weaker, and adding stress to it will cause follicle damage on the scalp because of the chemical product being recently on the skin.

 You also must be willing to invest in your hair.
 I know that sometimes going to a professional may not be in your budget, but save your money and use a “good professional” for chemicals and extensions.

 I hear women say all the time that it’s hard to find a “good professional.”
 Just pay attention to other women around you.
-Don’t be hesitant to ask someone who’s hair you like the name of their stylist.
+Don’t be hesitant to ask someone whose hairstyle catches your eye, the name and information of their stylist.